GoogleCloudPlatform/cloudml-samples/CONTRIBUTING.md

 - Check other repos and, for instance, prefer adapting code that already exists over a new implementation.

 - Your change should pass existing unit tests.

-- Also pay attention to what is covered by those tests.

 - You should provide a sufficiently detailed description of your Pull Request.